kyranstar/social-docs.github.io/index.md

 **How does it work?**

 Our social media algorithms are built up of lego building blocks called Components, each of which is an API hosted by someone.
-Some examples might include a database indexing Farcaster posts, a web scraper, or a ML ranking model.
-These components can be created by anyone, as long as they implement the Component Rest API.
+Some examples might include a database of Farcaster posts, a web scraper, or a ML ranking model.
+These components can be created by anyone, as long as they implement the Component REST API.
 Once created, every component gets published to the smart contract registry to allow anyone to use it.

 Then, using our custom DSL for defining social platforms, anybody can design a social network using any of the available components.

+**Examples**

+1. Anna loves Farcaster, but everytime she goes on it past a certain time at night, she sees scary posts and can't sleep.
+So, she takes an out-of-the-box farcaster feed on OpenSocial, adds a rule that after 9pm the filter "only_fuzzy_cute_things" applies, and creates her new feed.

+**Future Featrues**
+1. Exclusive communities
+2. Groupchats
+3. Customizable frontends

 ## Payment Model

 Eventually, all contributors who write components or algorithms will get paid for their usage automatically, potentially through microtransactions.

 ## Algorithm DSL (TODO)